How to stay active and protect your joints as you age

 Why is exercise important for joint health?

 “Regular physical activity can also enhance your quality of life, improve mobility and help manage or prevent chronic conditions,” he said.
+“Improving balance and stability also reduces the risk of falls as we get older.”

 To prevent injury to your joints, he said it’s important to pay attention to how your body feels and avoid pushing through pain.